 We have presented a method for fast ray tracing of massive particle data on CPU architectures, with virtually no memory overhead.
 With this approach, a suitably fast CPU with enough memory can handle extremely large particle data, with no level-of-detail.
-Data size has relatively little impact on rendering performance: kilo-scale and gigascale particle data exhibit similar frame rates.
+Data size has relatively little impact on rendering performance: kiloscale and giga-scale particle data exhibit similar frame rates.
 The data chosen in our experiments include some of the largest molecular and materials simulations data, and significant subsets of cosmology simulation runs.
-With the balanced P-k-d structure, we are able to handle $5 \times$ larger data than BVH methods, with performance (using a naïve ISPC implementation for our P-k-d tree) on average 67% that of state-of-theart BVH ray tracing (using hand-tuned kernels).
-Our performance is competitive with state-of-the-art distributed-parallel, out-of-core and LOD-based GPU methods.
+With the balanced P-k-d structure, we are able to handle 5× larger data than BVH methods, with performance (using a naïve ISPC implementation for our P-k-d tree) on average 67% that of state-of-the-art BVH ray tracing (using handtuned kernels).
+Our performance is competitive with state-of-theart distributed-parallel, out-of-core and LOD-based GPU methods.
 Thanks to its implementation in OSPRay and ISPC, it can be deployed on a wide range of CPUs.